michael-beebe/shmemvv/README.md

 - CMake 3.10 or greater

 ## Limitations
-There are a few limitations to SHMEMVV that will be addressed in the future:
+There are a few limitations to SHMEMVV that are currently being addressed:

-- ONLY supports the implementations that adhere to the 1.5 specification, if you try to run this on an older OpenSHMEM implementation, you WILL get compiler errors
+- ONLY supports the implementations that adhere to the 1.5 specification, if you try to run this on an older OpenSHMEM implementation, you WILL get compiler errors.

-- ONLY supports tests for C++ bindings
+- ONLY supports tests for C++ bindings.

 - For typed routines, such as `shmem_<type>_put` the only `<type>` that is supported is `long`.

+- No debug output or logging.

 ## Building
 ```bash